Let me begin this post by saying I have more balls than brains.

 - The Wife came home and advised me to cover the bread with tin foil to avoid burning the crust.

 - Covered the loaf and gave it another 45 minutes.

 - Still pretty soft inside, so I hacked it up into pieces and gave it another 15 minutes.

 - Took the bread out of the oven.

 - The Wife and I tasted it and discovered — by some miracle — it was not completely disgusting.

-- Proclaimed myself King Chef of Germany, AKA: The Great White Masterbaker.
+- Proclaimed myself King Pastryman of Germany, AKA: The Great White Masterbaker.
+(Wait, that sounds bad.)

 And that’s how I staggered blindly through my first bread making experience.
-Now we have a shit ton of very weird bread to eat, even though I’m trying to avoid carbs and get my beach body back.
+Now we have a shit ton of very weird bread to eat, even though I’m trying to avoid carbs so I can stop being such a lard ass.
 I even asked The Wife if she would take it to work with her and let her rabid hippo co-workers go to town on it, but she refused, saying she would rather give it to a friend instead.
 I didn’t understand this, as I wouldn’t give this shit to my worst enemy, but I guess she wanted to be supportive.

 I can only award my Frankenbread with one Merkel Diamond, but the balls-out audacity with which I confronted the challenge earns me an additional one, resulting in a total score of two full Merkel Diamonds:

-Do you have any disastrous cooking stories?
+Do you have any disastrous cooking stories to tell?
 Let us know in the comments section below!
 And as always, thank you for reading and have a wonderful day!